 This bill mandates local approval for the planning, development, and construction of commercial and intercity rail projects in Minnesota.
 Specifically, it requires that the commissioner of transportation obtain approval from each statutory and home rule charter city, county, or town where a proposed commuter rail project is to be located.
-The approval can be granted through a formal resolution by the local governing body or by a majority vote in a general election.
-Additionally, the bill modifies the duties of the commissioner, emphasizing the need for local community input and ensuring that the final design plans align with the approved commuter rail plan.
+The local government's approval can be granted through a formal resolution or by a majority vote in a general election.
+Additionally, the bill modifies the duties of the commissioner of transportation to ensure that the planning and execution of commuter rail projects reflect the needs and preferences of local communities.

 Statutes affected: